Flying cars are closer than you think

 Going up and growing up

 So, we build the flying cars.
-We get the app to connect us with other travellers and time our "multi-modal" trip down to the minute.
+We get the app to connect us with other travelers and time our "multimodal" trip down to the minute.

 There's just one problem.
 And it's us.